 The analysis process should be continuous and constantly improved:

-- Collect the data and check the market volume.
-Follow trends by attending professional workshops and conferences.
+Collect the data and check the market volume.
+Follow trends by attending.

 As a result, you should: